To remove something from a place

 “If I gave Bob three apples and you take away two, how many does Bob have left?”

-To appropriate or lay claim to something for oneself without right
+To appropriate or confiscate something

 To put an end to, especially formally